nongiach/snake_boot_sector/README.md

 ```
 sudo dd bs=512 if=snake.img of=/dev/YOUR_USB_KEY_DEVICE
 ```
-*Replace YOUR_USB_KEY_DEVICE by your usb device (example: sdb or sdc).* Be careful if you choose the wrong device your computer might broke.
+*Replace YOUR_USB_KEY_DEVICE by your usb device (example: sdb or sdc).* Be careful if you choose the wrong device your computer might break.

-Booting on this USB device will not hurt your computer.
+Booting on this USB device will not harm your computer.

 ## Start from bochs
 ```sh